 For the synagogue’s Chanukah Carnival this year, I want to add a Build a Menorah station for kids.
-The goal: to assemble a menorah from bits of PVC pipe.
+The goal: to assemble a menorah from bits of PVC pipe, and then to “light” it with hardware or pipe caps.
 They don’t get to keep the menorah and it won’t actually work (as in, it isn’t wired and it isn’t fire-safe for candles).
 No, the real goal is the process: for kids to figure out how all the pieces can fit together properly, and then to take them apart for the next person to try.
 They can choose to make a 7-branch Temple Menorah or a 9-branch Hanukkah Menorah (Hanukkiyah).

 The new station should give the older kids something else fun to do while the little ones are busy with Dreidel Fishing and Squirt the Menorah and so forth.
 It will appeal to the types that love to build anything out of anything.